EverlastingBugstopper/awc/awc-web/README.md

 ## Configuring

-`NODE_ENV="production"` sources Handlebars values from `awc.prod.json` while everything else uses `awc.dev.json`.
+`AWC_ENV="production"` sources Handlebars values from `awc.prod.json` while everything else uses `awc.dev.json`.
 The `browser` folder is front-end source code that is transpiled by various tools.
 Tailwind for CSS, swc for TS->JS, and the handlebars crate for HTML substition. `xtask` also takes care of running steps in parallel where it can.

 ## Deploying